Oundle School

-Oundle has eight boys' houses, five girls' houses, a day house, a junior house and a junior day house.
+Oundle has eight boys' houses, five girls' houses, two day houses, a junior house and a junior day house.
 Together these accommodate more than 1100 pupils, generally between the ages of 11 and 18.
 It is the third-largest boarding school in England after Eton and Millfield.

-The current Headmistress is Sarah Kerr-Dineen, who in 2015 became the first woman to lead the school.
+The current Head is Dominic Oliver, who joined the school in August 2025.

-The school is a member of the Headmasters' and Headmistresses' Conference.
+The school is a member of the Headmasters' and Headmistresses' Conference and the Rugby Group.

+In the 2025 A-Levels, the school saw 60% of its candidates score A*/A.

 History

-The school was founded by Sir William Laxton and originally known as Laxton Grammar School.
-Laxton had been eight times Master of the Worshipful Company of Grocers and was Lord Mayor of the City of London in 1544.
-After Laxton's death in 1556, his will decreed the founding of a school for the local boys of Oundle, which was to be maintained by the Worshipful Company of Grocers.
-There had been a school on the site since at least 1485, at which Laxton himself was educated.
+Sir William Laxton, who had been eight times Master of the Worshipful Company of Grocers and was Lord Mayor of London in 1544, died in 1556, and in his will decreed the founding of a school for the local boys of Oundle, which was to be maintained by the Worshipful Company of Grocers.
+There had been a school on the site since at least 1485, at which Laxton himself was educated, and the school he established was known as Laxton Grammar School.